psidnell/ofexport2/DOCUMENTATION.md

 The above sorts tasks by their name, with the second being a reverse sort.

-It's possible to have chain the sorts much like filters:
+It's possible to specify several attributes for sorting:

     of2 -completed -ts completion -ts name